-Government of Uganda plans to develop 60,000 barrels of oil per day refinery at Kabaale, Buseruka Sub-County in Hoima District.
+Government of Uganda plans to develop a 60,000 barrels of oil per day refinery at Kabaale, Buseruka Sub-County in Hoima District.
 The Uganda Refinery Project includes:

 - the refinery to be located at Kabaale in Hoima,